 Domestic airlines flying to STOL airports like Lukla, Jomsom, Jumla, Dunai allow you to take only 15 kgs including your handbags.

-Thai International, Cathy Pacific, Turkis air, China Southern Airlines, Korean Air, Malaysian Airlines, Qatar Airways, Etihad Air, Emirates Air, Jet Airways are main International carriers they fly to Kathmandu.
+Thai International, Cathy Pacific, Turkis air, China Southern Airlines, Korean Air, Malaysian Airlines, Qatar Airways, Etihad Air, Emirates Air, and Jet Airways are the main International carriers that fly to Kathmandu.
 Earlier the better to book them.

 Can I use my cell/mobile phone while trekking in Nepal?

-Yes, you can recharge them while staying at lodges along the way in minimum cost.
-It is however advised to carry extra batteries and power bank.
-While trekking into off the beaten areas with camping/tented accommodation, you can’t recharge batteries.
-You may carry portable solar panel for charging.
+Yes, you can recharge them while staying at lodges along the way at minimum cost.
+It is however advised to carry extra batteries and a power bank.
+While trekking into off-the-beaten areas with camping/tented accommodation, you can’t recharge batteries.
+You may carry a portable solar panel for charging.